February 17, 2026 in Strategy by

 You can chart this phenomenon, like this:

 Yes!
 Take “lawyers,” for example.
-There are a lot of people searching Google for your “lawyers.”
+Many people are searching Google for “lawyers.”
 Visits from this phrase will have a low conversion rate.
 This isn’t because your website sucks.
 People searching for lawyers might be searching for something else, such as “lawyer jobs.”

 Fewer people search for “lawyers in Charlotte” than “lawyers.”
 Because fewer people are searching for that, you’ll get fewer conversions.
 Since it is more specific, your conversion rate will be greater.

 The Long Tail takes this to the extreme.
 Fewer people search for “personal injury lawyers in Charlotte who make hospital calls on Saturday night.”
-Perhaps only one person a year searches for this term.
+Perhaps only one person searches for this term each year.
 You will be guaranteed the lead if your website comes up in a Google search for this phrase.

 Here’s the trick: you want to focus on queries that balance these two factors.
 In other words, start your campaign where these two graphs meet.
 That’s the sweet spot.
-That’s where many people are searching, which meets a good conversion rate.
+That’s where many people are searching, and it has a strong conversion rate.
 If you start there, you’ll use the Long Tail for SEO success.

-As people turn to LLMs for answers to their questions, we will see a loss of long-tail traffic (in fact, I’m already seeing it).
+As people turn to LLMs (such as ChatGPT, Claude, and Google AI Mode) for answers to their questions, we will see a decline in long-tail traffic (I’m already seeing it).
 Does this make a long-tail strategy obsolete in an LLM world?

 Not at all.

 We will lose informational searches to LLMs.
-That can be a lot of traffic, but that traffic would never convert into a customer.
-The LLMs now respond to the question that our blog post answered.
+That can be a lot of traffic, but it would never convert into customers.
+The LLMs now respond to the question addressed in our blog post.

-However, if they need a service we offer, the LLM won’t be able to provide it.
+However, if they need a service we offer, the LLM cannot provide it.
 Instead, the LLM will have to recommend our business to provide the solution they need.

 If we put this back into the “sweet spot” chart above, it means the sweet spot is shifting to the right.